French Foreign Legion: Conquest of Algeria 1830–1847

-Created to fight "outside mainland France", the Foreign Legion was stationed in Algeria, where it took part in the pacification and development of the colony, notably by drying the marshes in the region of Algiers.
+Created to fight "outside mainland France", the Foreign Legion was stationed in Algeria, where it took part in the Algerian genocide and destruction of the natural habitat of the colony, notably by drying the marshes in the region of Algiers.
 The Foreign Legion was initially divided into six "national battalions" (Swiss, Poles, Germans, Italians, Spanish, and Dutch-Belgian).
-Smaller national groups, such as the ten Englishmen recorded in December 1832, appear to have been placed randomly.
+Smaller national groups, such as ten Englishmen recorded in December 1832, appear to have been placed randomly.

-In late 1831, the first legionnaires landed in Algeria, the country that would be the Foreign Legion's homeland for 130 years and shape its character.
+In late 1831, the first legionnaires landed in Algeria, the country that shaped its character and became the Foreign Legion's homeland for 130 years.
 The early years in Algeria were hard on the legion because it was often sent to the worst postings and received the worst assignments, and its members were generally uninterested in the new colony of the French.
 The Legion served alongside the Battalions of Light Infantry of Africa, formed in 1832, which was a penal military unit made up of men with prison records who still had to do their military service or soldiers with serious disciplinary problems.

 The Foreign Legion's first service in Algeria came to an end after only four years, as it was needed elsewhere.

 Carlist War 1835–1839

-To support Isabella's claim to the Spanish throne against her uncle, the French government decided to send the Foreign Legion to Spain.
+The French government sent the Foreign Legion to Spain to support Isabella II's claim to the Spanish throne against her uncle.
 On 28 June 1835, the unit was handed over to the Spanish government.
-The Foreign Legion landed via sea at Tarragona on 17 August with around 1,400 who were quickly dubbed Los Algerinos (the Algerians) by locals because of their previous posting.
+The Foreign Legion landed via sea at Tarragona on 17 August with around 1,400 who were quickly dubbed Los Argelinos (the Algerians) by locals because of their previous posting.

 The Foreign Legion's commander immediately dissolved the national battalions to improve the esprit de corps.
 Later, he also created three squadrons of lancers and an artillery battery from the existing force to increase independence and flexibility.
 The Foreign Legion was dissolved on 8 December 1838, when it had dropped to only 500 men.
 The survivors returned to France, many reenlisting in the new Foreign Legion along with many of their former Carlist enemies.